Estate Planning Lawyers in Bryan, Texas

 Do not let Texas law determine who will take care of you and your family in case of your incapacity or death — you need to make this decision now, so the government doesn’t make it for you.
 In order to make sure your wishes and goals are met and that your plans comply with Texas law, let our attorneys assist you with your estate planning.

-No matter the size of your estate, these are your assets and you should be the one that determines what happens to them, so have our estate planning attorneys in Bryan, TX assist you with creation of a will, statutory durable powers of attorney, medical powers of attorney, and other documents that are essential if you become incapacitated or die.
+No matter the size of your estate, these are your assets, and you should be the one that determines what happens to them.
+Have our estate planning attorneys in Bryan, TX assist you with the creation of a will, statutory durable powers of attorney, medical powers of attorney, and other documents that are essential if you become incapacitated or die.

 What Is Estate Planning?